What I Watched: 2025

 Sexually unfulfilled, she begins an affaire with Samuel, a much younger intern (Harris Dickinson) at her company.
 The affaire is steeped in explicit dominance / submission elements and as Samuel pushes the boundaries of the relationship, Romy loses control.

-The finale undercuts the stakes, but it’s certainly an interesting movie nonetheless. - X-Men, season 3: Unfortunately, it felt like the already-not-great animation was actually getting worse.
+The finale undercuts the stakes, but it’s certainly an interesting movie nonetheless. - X-Men, Season 3: Unfortunately, it felt like the already-not-great animation was actually getting worse.
 The season is dominated by two story arcs focused on the cosmic force known as the Phoenix, also known as “make Jean Grey more interesting”.
 (Somehow the season’s episode listing is different between IMDb and Disney+, for once I’m using the latter’s.)
 Everything else I mentioned last quarter still holds: these are the X-Men that I grew up with and it’s speedy and dramatic and glorious.

 - A Real Pain: Road movie in which two cousins (Kieran Culkin, Jesse Eisenberg) visit Poland to do a “Holocaust tour” to honour their recently-deceased grandmother.
 The sharp script (Eisenberg) and good direction (Eisenberg again) are helped by an acting masterclass by Culkin.
 Both deservedly won various awards.
 Don’t watch this movie if you don’t like either Culkin or Eisenberg — they lean hard into their “usual” personas.